Is an S Corporation the right entity type for you?

 - Maximum of 100 shareholders, all of whom must be U.S. residents or resident aliens.
 Shares must be held directly, except in special circumstances.

-- Owner/employees holding 2% or more of the company’s shares cannot received tax-free benefits.
+- Owner/employees holding 2% or more of the company’s shares cannot receive tax-free benefits.

 - Because flow-through taxes will be paid at the personal rate, high-income shareholders will pay more taxes on their distributions.